cassiozen/mithryn-ttrpg/gm guide.md

 - Tags that prevent play (“Never fails at persuasion”).
 - Complications that never show up (“Mild fear of bugs”).

+When a player comes with a tag that seems too broad or impractical, you can use two techniques: "Yes, but" and "what if":
-##### Say yes, but sharpen.

-If a player offers “Smart”, ask: “In what way?
+- Say yes, but sharpen: If a player offers “Smart”, ask: “In what way?
 Book-smart, streetwise, or sharp-tongued?”

-##### Frame as questions.

-If you’re unsure about a tag, ask: “When would this apply?”
-If the player struggles, it needs refining.

-##### Reserve the veto, but soften it.

-Instead of “no,” say: “That feels a bit too broad.
+- Instead of “no” say: “That feels a bit too broad.
 What if we trim it down?”

 ##### Encourage growth.

 Remind players that tags can evolve.
 It’s fine to start rough and narrow, then reshape/ broaden as the character develops.

-#### Complications

-Complications are the shadow side of tags.
-They make characters more interesting, the story more dynamic, and success feel earned.
-If tags are a spotlight, complications are the dramatic shadows that give the scene depth.

-##### Why Complications Matter

-- They keep things moving.
-Complications create friction, forcing choices and drama that simple success can’t.
-- They tie characters to the world.
-A debt, a curse, or a flaw isn’t just personal — it’s a hook for NPCs, factions, and story arcs.
-- They make victories feel sweeter.
-Overcoming a setback has more weight than cruising through unopposed.

-A well-designed complication is never just a penalty.
-It’s an invitation to play.
+---

-### Tags in Play
+### Judging Tags in Play

-Tags are deliberately flexible.
-They define what makes a character distinct, but their open wording means the GM must decide when they work during gameplay — both as strengths and as complications.
+Tags are intentionally open-ended.
+That means you must decide when they apply, both as strengths and as complications.

+#### Good Rulings

 A good ruling on a tag makes the fiction feel sharper, keeps rolls meaningful, and reinforces the unique identity of the character.

 #### Tips for Smooth Adjudication